ryansadio/profile-cms/README.md

  - There are two admin pages.
 A Site admin page that is accessible using only the admin account.
 This page allows admin users to view accounts currently on the system and delete them if necessary.
 A user admin page also exists which allows standard users to create / update / delete profile information belonging to thier profile page.
-  - Rich text for the project is used when a user adds a project to thier account.
+ - Rich text editing is used throughout the profile editing admin page.
+Most specifically is when a user adds a project to thier account.
 Login, scrolldown and select the Projects header to expand the projects.
 Select the "+" button to display the create new project form
+ - Usecases are located in the github Wiki page under "Use Cases" section.
+[Or Click Here](https://github.com/VoodooWorks/profile-cms/wiki/Use-Cases)

 # How to use the Smarty Library in CodeIgniter